All Episodes

 No mention, hardly any mention of bin Laden by President Clinton in American news transcripts.

-And for the most part, the first real discussion of bin Laden by Clinton or by any U.S. politicians for that matter, began after the embassy bombings in 1998 and escalated after the American retaliation in Afghanistan a few weeks later.
+And for the most part, the first real discussion of bin Laden by Clinton or by any U.S. politicians, for that matter, began after the embassy bombings in 1998 and escalated after the American retaliation in Afghanistan a few weeks later.

 Now, at this time, Clinton was, of course, knee-deep in the Lewinsky scandal, and it was so much so that the press was a buzz.

-The press was a buzz with the possibility that Clinton had performed these attacks to distract the American people from his own extracurricular activities, much as in the movie Wag the Dog, but that begs the question, why did this possibility even get raised?
+The press was a buzz with the possibility that Clinton had performed these attacks to distract the American people from his own extracurricular activities, much as in the movie Wag the Dog.

 It's because of Clinton's own behavior with Monica Lewinsky.

-Um, were there high-ranking Republicans that piled on this assertion that it was a wag the dog thing?
+Were there high-ranking Republicans that piled on this assertion that it was a wag the dog thing?

 Really not.